Managing deviations and deviated orders

 When you need to report a deviation, click the three dots in the top menu and select 'Report issue':

 The order will now be flagged as Deviated.
 You cannot pack and send this order until the Warehouse Manager has resolved the issue.
-Leave the order in deviation area (separate shelf for example) so it is easier for Warehouse Manager to find the order.
+Leave the order in the deviation area (a designated shelf or box in the workstation area) so it is easy for the Warehouse Manager to find the order.

 How to resolve a deviated order